weakish/docs-en/views/realtime-guide-intermediate.md

 ```

 For Android and iOS SDKs, if caching is enabled (enabled by default), the SDKs will first update the edited message in the cache and then trigger an event to the app.
 When you receive such event, simply refresh the chatting page to reflect the latest collection of messages.

+If a message is edited by the system (for example, due to keyword filtering or by a hook on LeanEngine), all the members in the conversation (including the sender) will receive a `MESSAGE_UPDATE` event.

 ### Transient Messages